<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 To help you really understand the issues and the root causes, you might want to use the “Five Whys” methodology to drill into each question.

-By examining your issues in detail, you’ll get an initial insight into whether the introduction of a CMS can provide the required solutions, either directly via its capabilities or indirectly via supporting processes.
+By examining your issues in detail, you’ll get an initial insight into whether the introduction of a CLM system can provide the required solutions either directly via its capabilities, indirectly via supporting processes, or both.

-A contributing factor in many issues could be your maturity level in respect of contract management practices.
+A contributing factor in many issues could be your maturity level in respect of CLM practices.
 An honest self-appraisal based on Contract Lifecycle Management Maturity Levels will establish your baseline maturity level.

 • The process flow